Copyright (c) 2023 zfit

 from ..core.basepdf import BasePDF

-from ..core.space import Space
+from ..core.space import Space, supports

 from ..settings import ztypes